 - Between the ages of 55 and 77

 - Have a smoking history of 30 pack years (1 pack per day for 30 years)

 - Currently a smoker or have quit in the last 15 years

 Discuss your history and the benefits of screening with your doctor.
 Your doctor will help you decide if screening is right for you based on your age, smoking history, and other factors and will recommend a lung screening if necessary.

 - Are you over the age of 55?

 - Do you have a smoking history?
 (1 pack per day for 30 years)

-- Do you currently smoke or have you quit smoking in the last 15 years?
+- Do you currently smoke or have not quit smoking in the last 15 years?

 - Radon or occupational carcinogen exposure